 Essentially you are re-learning how to go about your daily life so it does take time to break old habits and get over the addiction of thinking.
 Eckhart Tolle talks more in depth about how thinking is the biggest addiction out there - I would suggest looking at what he has got to say about it.

 At this stage, the most important thing is patience.
-Remember, don’t be so serious – allow there to be a background of light-heartedness.
-Contrary to a lot of your previous achievements, this is an area where trying too hard can hinder you.
+Remember, don’t be so serious - contrary to a lot of your previous achievements, this is an area where trying too hard can hinder you.

 Ask yourself why you want to master this?
 Why are you looking into mindfulness?
 You need to be okay with eliminating your desire to enhance your self-image or ego.
-It is very easy to have the desire to understand these teachings so you can use it to enhance your self-image in one way or another.
+It's easy to have the desire to understand these teachings so you can use it to enhance your self-image.

-You really have to work on letting go of this way of looking at it.
-This was especially hard for me because being successful was so important to me.
+You have to work on letting go of this way of looking at it.
 A good indicator that you’re in the right place is if you are truly deep down okay with not achieving anything noteworthy.
-It takes time to get there and sounds like a very negative aspiration but it’s not.
+It takes time to get there and sounds like a negative aspiration but it’s not.

 Now, being okay with not achieving anything is different to not actually achieving anything.
-You will eventually get to the stage where you can treat the external world as a playground of sorts.
-You still have goals but they become much more enjoyable which often coincides with drastically increasing your chances of achieving them.
+You will eventually get to the stage where you can treat the external world almost as a playground.
+You still have goals but they become more enjoyable which often coincides with drastically increasing your chances of achieving them.

-You keep your primary way of living as being not through the ego, and then from that point you go for your external goals from the right place.
+You keep your primary way of living as being, and then from that point you go for your external goals from the right place.
 Reducing the amount your mind runs your life means you spend much more time in the present rather than worrying about the past or the future.

 We’ll cover how much more effective you will be in the external world when you sort out your inner world in the future, but for now just bear in mind that sorting out the inner is primary and the rest follows.